loadsmart/data-visualization-components/CONTRIBUTING.md

   - this will simply run the installation command for each workspace

+- start the development env with `yarn start`.
+This script will do the following for you:
-- start the `lib` watch + build cycle with `yarn workspace @loadsmart/data-visualization start`
+  - start the `lib` watch + build cycle
     - this will make microbundle start watching and compiling `lib/src` to `lib/dist`
     - changes made on `lib/src` will be reflected immediately.

-- start the `example` storybook server with `yarn workspace @loadsmart/data-visualization-example start`
+  - start the `example` storybook server
     - this will run the usual storybook scripts and start the dev server
     - this workspace imports locally form the other (`lib`) workspace, so changes there will be reflected here.

 Publishing a new version to NPM currently is done manually, if you have permission to do that: